henkexbg/gallery-api/README.md

 There is a separate project called Jarea Gallery that adds a React UI on top of the REST webapp, see https://github.com/henkexbg/jarea-gallery.
 That repository also contains build scripts for bundling the REST application with the UI into one deployable application.

 # Features
-- REST API for browsing directories
+- REST API for browsing and searching media
+- Metadata from the file is extracted and made searchable in a built-in DB.
+This includes places close to the location of where the media was captured
+- Requires authentication and validates all access
+- Authentication is handled either by basic auth OR by session.
+In the later case the user must login via the login endpoint and then pass the session cookies with each request
+- Automatically serves newly added content
 - Serves scaled images and transcoded videos
-- Requires authentication and validates that every single request is authenticated and authorized to view the requested content
-- Automatically serves newly added content
 - Images are scaled ad-hoc
-- Transcoded videos are generated via a job or ad-hoc
+- Transcoded videos are periodically or ad-hoc
-- A video blacklist exists to ensure videos that fail to transcode keep hogging resources forever
+- A video blacklist exists to ensure videos that fail to transcode don't keep hogging resources forever
 - Users are configured server-side.
 There is no registration

 # How It Works